Overview

 If you forget to take the medicine

-If you forget a dose, take it as soon as you remember.
-If it is within 12 hours of your next dose, leave out the missed dose and take your next dose as normal.
+If you forget a dose of amitriptyline, take it as soon as you remember, unless it's nearly time for your next dose.
+In this case, skip the missed dose and take your next dose at the usual time.

 Never take 2 doses at the same time.